awsdocs/aws-lambda-developer-guide/doc_source/services-alb.md

 }
 ```

-To configure an Application Load Balancer as a function trigger, grant Elastic Load Balancing permission to execute the function, create a target group that routes requests to the function, and add a rule to the load balancer that sends requests to the target group\.
+To configure an Application Load Balancer as a function trigger, grant Elastic Load Balancing permission to run the function, create a target group that routes requests to the function, and add a rule to the load balancer that sends requests to the target group\.

 Use the `add-permission` command to add a permission statement to your function's resource\-based policy\.